andrew/ultimate-awesome/README.md

 - [awesome-forecast-reconciliation](https://github.com/danigiro/awesome-forecast-reconciliation) - Collection of academic papers, articles, software tools, and educational resources about forecast reconciliation.
 - [awesome-devrant](https://github.com/devRant-Community/awesome-devrant) - A curated list of awesome devRant projects, libraries, software and resources.
 - [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
 Intended as a way to aggregate research surrounding the subject.
-- [awesome-chgk](https://github.com/gltronred/awesome-chgk) - A curated list of ChGK resources, sites and tools (in Russian).
 - [awesome-swedish-opensource](https://github.com/gurre/awesome-swedish-opensource) - A currated list of open-source projects from Swedes.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-datasets](https://github.com/kili-technology/awesome-datasets) - A comprehensive list of annotated training datasets classified by use case.